metaclass-nl/fit-skeleton/README.md

 DEVELOPING YOUR OWN TESTS AND FIXTURES
 --------------------------------------

-You may add your own tests to the tests folder and your own fixtures to the fixtures folder.
+You may add your own tests to the tests folder or to some other folder you add to $fitConfig->exampleDirs.

-To load your own system under test classes you may autoload them, require_once them relative to the skeleton folder or require_once them relative to the fixture class file using &#95;&#95;DIR&#95;&#95;.

-You may add more tests and fixtures folders in config/config.php.
+You may add your fixtures and classes to folders you add to $fitConfig->nameSpacedMap for PSR-0 autoloading.

-Currently autoloading fixtures through the PSR-0 autoloaders is not supported.
-You need to specify the fixtures folders in config.php.

 DATA TYPES
 ----------
 Fit Shelf fixtures handle all data types as 'Mixed'.
 You may override this for your own fixtures for specific properties and/or methods, see PHPFIT_TypeAdapter_PhpTolerant.

 Fit Shelf fixtures access properties as member variables.
-You may override this from your start fixture class by first loading an other type adapter class and then call for example:
+You may override this from your start fixture class by calling for example:

-	shelf_ClassHelper::adapterType('BeanTolerant');
+	fitshelf\ClassHelper::adapterType('BeanTolerant');

-This will make all shelf fixtures use PHPFIT_TypeAdapter_BeanTolerant which will first try getter and setter methods for accessing properties.
+This will make all fitshelf fixtures use PHPFIT_TypeAdapter_BeanTolerant which will first try getter and setter methods for accessing properties.

 PHPFIT fixtures require you to specify datatypes for each fixture property and method that is used from test tables.
-You can use PHPFIT_TypeAdapter_PhpTolerant, just include PHPFIT_TypeAdapter_PhpTolerant explicitly:

-    require_once('PHPFIT_TypeAdapter_PhpTolerant.php');

-and add a method getType to your fixture so that it is allways used:

-    class YourClass extends aPHPFIT_Fixture {
-        static function getType($classOrObject, $name, $property) {
-            return 'PhpTolerant';
-        }
-    }
+See Special Feature 3 in the readme of [Fit Shelf](https://github.com/metaclass-nl/fit-shelf) for how to use Fit Shelfs type adaptors from PHPFIT fixtures.

 RELEASE NOTES
 -------------

-Making PHPFIT and Fit Shelf available under composer is a work in progress.

-Currently composers depricated "include-path" configuration is used for both PHPFIT and Fit Shelf.
+Composers depricated "include-path" configuration is used for PHPFIT.
+Classes from PHPFIT are not autoloaded, you need to require_once them explicitly.

-Class loading and name spacing of Fit Shelf will be adapted to PSR-0 name spacing and class loading.
+This version and Fit Shelf has been adapted to PSR-0 name spacing and class autoloading.
-This requires a reorganization of the folder structure and locations of the classes, and therefore will break existing code.
+This required a reorganization of the folder structure and locations of the classes, and therefore may have broken existing code that runned on previous versions of Fit Shelf.

 Also see the readme's of [PHPFIT](https://github.com/metaclass-nl/phpfit) and [Fit Shelf](https://github.com/metaclass-nl/fit-shelf).